suffolklibraries/lgc/content/collections/events/group-a-lowestoft-test.md

     content:
       -
         type: text
-        text: 'As it''s a longer day than usual, you’ll need to bring: ' -
+        text: "As it's a longer day than usual, you’ll need to bring: " -
     type: bullet_list
     content: